High ceiling heavy chandelier installation in Toronto. Licensed electricians

 Hard-to-reach spots - above stairs, narrow spaces, cathedral ceiling

-Run a wire to a hallway, loft, high ceiling junction box
+Run wire to a hallway 30 foot high junction box

-Commercial track light installation in stores, galleries, and lofts Moved outlet box on the ceiling and the hole patched
+Commercial track lights in stores, galleries, and lofts Outlet box was moved & hole patched up

-This is an email I received from a man who planned installing a chandelier himself but encountered a number of challenges.
+This is an email I received from a man who planned installing it himself but encountered a number of challenges.

-My goal is to install a chandelier but I know that most modern fixtures aren't hung without a box.
+My goal is to hang it but I know that most modern fixtures aren't hung without a box.
 I need to figure out the best option possible, but which one is right?

 I'm looking for suggestions on how to hang this type of fixture other than mounting a junction box first.

-For a safe, secure and code compliant installation, the open top of the chandelier mounting gear needs to be pushed up tight against the newly installed outlet box, so that all wires and connections are enclosed within the closed casing or box.
+1. For a safe, secure and code compliant result, the open top of the mounting gear needs to be pushed up tight against the newly installed outlet box, so that all wires and connections are enclosed within the closed casing or box.

-Drill a hole through the joist and install chandelier cross bar straight to the beam.
-Push the wire from the chandelier up through the hole into the attic above and into a junction box.
-Make a connection to Romex supply wire and close the box with a cover plate.
-You have to use a wire rated for the insulated attic.
+3. Drill a hole through the joist and fasten the cross bar straight to the beam.
+Push the wire from the fixture up through the hole into the attic above and into a junction box.
+Make a connection to Romex supply wire and close the box with a cover plate or canopy.
+You have to use a supply wire rated for the insulated attic.

-Forget about the JB and mount the chandelier exactly the same way as the fan before.
+4. Forget about the JB and mount it exactly the same way as the fan before.